 Under Missouri law, what type of auto insurance is required?
 According to the Missouri Department of Insurance, there are two kinds of protection every driver should carry.
-The very first is uninsured vehicle driver protection and the second is liability protection.
+The very first is uninsured vehicle driver protection, and the second is liability protection.

 Driving Without Insurance Missouri

 Driving without insurance in Missouri is a legal and financial hazard.
-Fortunately, if a motorist can not find automobile insurance coverage in the primary coverage market, they can obtain protection through the Missouri Car Insurance Coverage Plan.
+Fortunately, if a motorist can not find automobile insurance coverage in the primary coverage market, they can obtain protection through the Car Insurance Coverage Plan.

 Missouri law sections 303.200 and 379.460 developed the Plan to supply protection to high-risk motorists who can not acquire protection in the general market.
-Drivers who sign up for the plan should attest that they have actually tried to acquire insurance coverage in Missouri within the last 60 days and been unable to do so.
+Missouri drivers who sign up for the plan should attest that they have actually tried to acquire insurance coverage in Missouri within the last 60 days and have been unable to do so.
 The driver should likewise bring a legitimate state ID or license or be qualified to get one.